Robotron 2084 Gauntlet- Race to 100 Million!

 - If you like Jamma boards, then we will even allow JROK or 19-1 boards.

-- Any Robotron romset is fine, Orange/Red/yellow, blue, or the patched blue roms.
+- Any Robotron romset is fine, Orange/Red/yellow, blue, patched blue roms, or the new Tie-Die roms.
 Be aware that original 1982 romsets have a serious defect that was overlooked during development, where shooting an enforcer in the corner can reset your game, ending your quest for glory.

 - Your complete game play MUST be recorded for public viewing.
 Example, TwitchTV or Youtube.